Complex continued fractions, Kleinian and extremal theory for cusp excursions: Introduction

-\end{proposition} These results are refinements of Sullivan's logarithm law \cite{Sullivan} for the aforementioned Bianchi orbifolds and the modular surface. \begin{proposition}[Sullivan] Let $\Gamma$ be discrete subgroup of isometries of the $n$-dimensional hyperbolic space $\mathbf{H}^n$.
-Assume $\Gamma\backslash\mathbf{H}^n$ is of finite volume but not compact, then
+where $h$ returns to distance to the horocycle $y=1$. \end{proposition} These results are refinements of Sullivan's logarithm law \cite{Sullivan} for the aforementioned Bianchi orbifolds and the modular surface. \begin{proposition}[Sullivan] Let $\Gamma$ be a discrete subgroup of isometries of the $n$-dimensional hyperbolic space $\mathbf{H}^n$.
+Assume $\Gamma\backslash\mathbf{H}^n$ is of finite volume but not compact and denote for $v,w\in \Gamma\backslash\mathbf{H}^n$ the hyperbolic distance between the respective base points in $\Gamma\backslash\mathbf{H}^n$ by $d(v,w)$.
+Then

 for almost all vectors $v$ with respect to the Liouville measure in the unit tangent bundle of $\Gamma\backslash\mathbf{H}^n$. \end{proposition}